postgres/pgweb/docs/authentication.rst

 -----------
 If the community site implements functionality to log the user out, it should also send a redirect to the main website to cause a logout from this site as well.
-If tihs is not done, it will appear to the user as if the logout didn't work, since upon next login the user is redirected and automatically logged in again.
+If this is not done, it will appear to the user as if the logout didn't work, since upon next login the user is redirected and automatically logged in again.